DirectJava/cse15l-lab-reports/index.md

-2. Download Git into VS Code and Connecting
+Part II: Download Git into VS Code and Connecting

   Step 1: Download Git
   Using this link:..., students will be able to download the git for their VS Code and on the link, download the latest version of GIT.

+  Step 2: Head down to VS Code and then hit "Ctrl", "Shift", and "P" simultaneously.
+Then type in "Terminal: Select Default Profile", which should produce different terminal options.
+Be sure to click Git Bash.

+  For more info on setting up, follow this link: https://stackoverflow.com/a/50527994

-3. Testing the program
+Part III: Testing the program

+   Step 1: Logging in
+   First, copy and paste (or type) this in to the terminal: ssh cs15lsp23zz@ieng6.ucsd.edu.
+Then, replace the zz with the 2 letters in the account (if you have one, if not, follow this link: https://sdacs.ucsd.edu/~icc/index.php to form your CSE 15L password).

+   Step 2: Leading to the workspace
+   If the terminal flashes